grecodavide/coderunner.nvim/README.md

 cr.commands = {
     sh = "${FP}",
     py = "python ${FP}"
-    -- note that this is a command, so it can be something more elaborate c = "gcc -o ${N} ${FP};if [[ $? ]];then ${N}; fi" }
+    -- note that this is a shell command, so it can be something more elaborate c = "gcc -o ${N} ${FP};if [[ $? ]];then ${N}; fi" }
 ```